-Wessex case managers are responsible for assessing trainees who are referred to the Wessex PSW, by carrying out an objective assessment, based on available information and their own findings.
-Case managers support the trainee by helping them to identify what further action is required.
+Wessex case managers are responsible for assessing doctors who are referred to the Wessex PSW, by carrying out an objective assessment, based on available information and their own findings.
+Case managers support the doctor by helping them to identify what further action is required.

-This approach helps to ensure that the trainee has ownership of their own solutions.
-The trainee can then continue to apply newly learnt strategies (for example reflective practice or change of work/life balance) to maintain good professional and personal health.
+This approach helps to ensure that the doctor has ownership of their own solutions.
+The doctor can then continue to apply newly learnt strategies (for example reflective practice or change of work/life balance) to maintain good professional and personal health.

-If deemed necessary, case managers will refer trainees for expert support, provided by the Specialist Support Group (SSG).
+If deemed necessary, case managers will refer doctors for expert support, provided by the Specialist Support Group (SSG).

 The importance of building a trusting relationship

-In attempting to help to re-empower a trainee, a case manager is much more likely to succeed if they build a trusting relationship with the trainee.
-The trainee may feel anxious about meeting a case manager.
-The first correspondence and meetings between case managers and trainees are therefore the most crucial.
+In attempting to help to re-empower a doctor, a case manager is much more likely to succeed if they build a trusting relationship with the doctor.
+The doctor may feel anxious about meeting a case manager.
+The first correspondence and meetings between case managers and doctors are therefore the most crucial.